 Jairo heard about Jiffy while working for another company.
 We started trials to show that root development was possible in J7 Pellets even for these bigger crops.
 Results started to show around 2017 and we had site visits during 2018 with our product manager Don Willis.
 This is where we could identify the precautions needed to improve the growing process and grow successful plants.
 By late 2018, Jairo decided to start his own operation not only as a nursery owner focused on these crops, but also as a Jiffy Showroom for the region, since he realized it was a great opportunity to expand the cultivated area of these fruits and also to protect the environment.

-After supporting Jairo with technical and marketing input for the establishment of his nursery, he started to try new plants such as cocoa and plantain, both with big market potential.
-During this process he has been able to certify his nursery as the first nursery with granted permission to produce plants for resale in Jiffy Pellets.
+After supporting Jairo with input for the establishment of his nursery, he started to try new plants such as cocoa and plantain, both with big market potential.
+During this process he has been able to certify his plants in Jiffy Pellets for resale.
 This is a big step for further nurseries to propagate in our technology.
 He is also growing with other projects such as coffee for other states such as Nariño and the Putumayo highlands.

 The new reality